xueran1991/CarND-Advanced-Lane-Lines/README.md

 I run my pipline on the test images firstly.
 The result looks good.
 Here is an example.
 <img src="output_images/7.jpg">

 The test result on videos were saved in the outputs video folder.
-It performed reasonably well on the entire project video.
+It performed reasonably well on the entire [project video](output_videos/project_video_out.mp4).
 There is no catastrophic failures.
 And the radius of curvature of the lane and vehicle position within the lane were calculated.

+## 6. Discuss
+The pipline run through well on the test images and the project video.
+But it didn't performed properly on the two challenges videos.So the pipline were still not robust enough to satisfy all the scenarios.
+That's the major shortcommings of the pipline.
+Besides, it can also be imporved in time efficient.

+There are methods to tackle the problems.
+More accurate thresholds could be found if I implement the pipline through the tricky frames of the challenage video.